 Where Coneheads starts to falter is during the Remulak scenes where it tries to move beyond the single-note joke and ends up beached.
 The script, which is basically a series of satiric skits, does not lend itself to drama – the INS nemesis subplot barely does but when the film is blown up into a razzmatazz drama with A-budget effects and a climax involving Dan Aykroyd taking on a stop-motion animated monster, it gets too far beyond the slimness of the original concept.
 Certainly, the effects sequences are top-notch, but in trying to make itself more than it is, Coneheads overreaches itself.
 However, when it stays with the visual gags, the film is appealingly congenial.
 Considering the peculiar sense of humour the film has, it is no surprise that Coneheads was a box-office flop.

 Steve Barron is a director of some genre association.
-He also made the computer romance Electric Dreams (1984), Teenage Mutant Ninja Turtles (1990), The Adventures of Pinocchio (1996) and Rat (2000) about a man who turns into a rat, as well as the tv mini-series’ Merlin (1998), Arabian Nights (2000), Dreamkeeper (2003) and Delete (2013).
+He also made the computer romance Electric Dreams (1984), Teenage Mutant Ninja Turtles (1990), The Adventures of Pinocchio (1996), Rat (2000) about a man who turns into a rat and the superhero comedy Supervized (2019), as well as the tv mini-series’ Merlin (1998), Arabian Nights (2000), Dreamkeeper (2003) and Delete (2013).
 Barron also founded Canada’s Mainframe Entertainment, the world’s first commercially producing computer animation company and the producers of tv series such as Reboot (1994-2001) and Beast Wars: Transformers (1996-9).